-The initiative is particularly focused on women, minority, and rural entrepreneurs and carried out in partnership with organizations that already work on the ground with these individuals.
+The initiative is particularly focused on women, minority, and rural entrepreneurs and is carried out in partnership with organizations that already work on the ground with these individuals.

 Why is Crowdfund Better so important?

 Access to crowdfunding education is currently limited to those that have the financial resources to fund their own training.
-As a result, the individuals and communities that could most benefit from using these new democratized capital-raising tools have the least access to the knowledge and skills to be successful.
+As a result, the individuals and communities that could benefit most from using these new democratized capital-raising tools have the least access to the knowledge and skills to be successful.
 Our small business programs are focused on providing crowdfunding education and training to micro-businesses and startups who represent 90% of small businesses, yet receive the smallest slice of traditional funding.

 Kathleen Minogue, Founder & CEO, Crowdfund Better